How Do You Build A Skills Matrix?

 However you choose to define them, the skills gaps will inform the next steps you should take whether that means more recruiting, training programs, or shuffling teams.

-In the rapidly changing world of technology, it’s important to have a clear view of your team’s capabilities at all times.
+It’s important to have a clear view of your team’s capabilities at all times.
 Why?
 When things are shifting rapidly, you want to stay ahead of the changes so your team’s performance does not suffer during transformations.

 Let’s look at this another way.
 Continuous delivery has become an integral part of DevOps practices.
 The idea is to stay ahead of users’ needs with new features, constantly test for issues, and deliver faster without sacrificing the performance of the product.
 In product development, the goal is to always stay proactive.
 Reactive development leads to technical debt, poor performance, and a negative bottom line.